NXPHoverGames/GitBook-AIM/overview-of-the-nxp-gazebo-stack.md

 ![](<.gitbook/assets/Screenshot from 2021-04-06 16-40-01.png>)

-Inside the aim\_line\_follow sub-folder, a sample code for the self-driving car has been provided inside _aim\_line\_follow.py_  file.
+Inside the aim\_line\_follow sub-folder, a sample code for the self driving car has been provided inside _aim\_line\_follow.py_  file.
 Participants are required to edit this file in order to complete the challenge.
 Participants are allowed to use any resource and practices to achieve their desired results

 ![](<.gitbook/assets/Screenshot from 2021-04-06 16-38-31.png>)